 This is possibly one of the many common questions parents should ask their children.
 By asking the child what he/she learned today would provide parents an insight into the child’s progress in school and be on top of the child’s academic performance.

 This is an excellent way to allow your child to reflect on what happened.
 This enables the child to share things that are upsetting them such as struggles with school works, fearful towards a particular teacher, unable to complete homework on time, or even regarding possible social issues faced in school.
 By allowing the child to share, you as parents would be able to listen and at the same time provide some advice.
 In this way, the child will feel less stressed and feel motivated instead.

 What do you feel grateful for today?

-By asking a child what he/she feel grateful for today, this promotes optimism and enables the child to develop a more positive outlook.
-The child would be able to pause for a moment and reflect what he/she has in life right now instead of always asking for more.
+By asking a child what he/she feels grateful for today, this promotes optimism and enables the child to develop a more positive outlook.
+The child would be able to pause for a moment and reflect on what he/she has in life right now instead of always asking for more.

 Who did you play with today?